dotnet/docs/docs/core/testing/unit-testing-platform-architecture-services.md

 This approach facilitates the evolution of the information exchange process, preventing breaking changes when an extension is unfamiliar with new data. **It allows different versions of extensions and the test framework to operate in harmony, based on their mutual understanding**.

-The opposite end of the bus is what we refer to as a [consumer](./unit-testing-platform-architecture-extensions.md#the-idataconsumer-extensions), which is subscribed to a specific type of data and can thus consume it.
+The opposite end of the bus is referred to as a [consumer](./unit-testing-platform-architecture-extensions.md#the-idataconsumer-extensions), which is subscribed to a specific type of data and can thus consume it.

 > [!IMPORTANT]
 > Always use *await* the call to `PublishAsync`.
 If you don't, the `IData` might not be processed correctly by the testing platform and extensions, which could lead to subtle bugs.
 It's only after you've returned from the *await* that you can be assured that the `IData` has been queued for processing on the message bus.
 Regardless of the extension point you're working on, ensure that you've awaited all `PublishAsync` calls before exiting the extension.
 For example, if you're implementing the [`testing framework`](./unit-testing-platform-architecture-extensions.md#creating-a-testing-framework), you should not call `Complete` on the [requests](./unit-testing-platform-architecture-extensions.md#handling-requests) until you've awaited all `PublishAsync` calls for that specific request.